bernaferrari/SDKMonitor/README.md

 #### How components were used

-- MvRx and Epoxy: used on the main screen to fetch and filter (if necessary) the list of apps.
+- Mavericks and Epoxy: used on the main screen to fetch and filter (if necessary) the list of apps.
 Since Epoxy wasn't made for items that are changing, the Settings view makes use of Groupie.

 - ViewModel: A _Observables.combineLatest_ will merge the results from database (which will be fetched if empty) and search (which will be empty when app is first opened).
-Following this, the _execute_ from MvRx will copy the state to the correct EpoxyController.
+Following this, the _execute_ from Mavericks will copy the state to the correct EpoxyController.

 - WorkManager: responsible for automatically syncing when the app is in background.
   There are two constraints: _battery not low_ and _device charging_.